Learn about the key provisions of Section 139 of the Income Tax Act, including filing deadlines, penalties, and corrections.

 Unabsorbed depreciation can also be carried forward in certain cases, reducing taxable income in future years

-Section 139(5) of the Income Tax Act, 1961 allows taxpayers to file a revised Income Tax Return (ITR) if they realise there were errors or omissions in the original filing.
-This provision helps correct mistakes made in the initial return.
+Section 139(5) of the Income Tax Act, 1961 allows taxpayers to file a revised Income Tax Return (ITR) if they discover any error, omission, or incorrect statement in the original return.
+This provision applies to both original returns and belated returns.

-A taxpayer discovers an error or omission in their original return
+A taxpayer discovers an error or omission in the original return

-It must be filed within one year from the end of the relevant assessment year or before the completion of the assessment, whichever is earlier
+The revised return must be filed up to the end of the relevant assessment year or before the completion of the assessment, whichever is earlier.

 The revised return replaces the original return from the date it was filed